 Again, it all comes down to what you are going for with your sound.
 Try different settings and see what you like best.

 Tremolo is an effect that modulates the amplitude of your signal.
-This gives the impression that the sound is repeating itself and is like a tremolo system being used on a guitar.
+This gives the impression that the sound is repeating itself.
+It’s like a tremolo system being used on a guitar.
 Tremolo can be very effective when used sparingly.

-Now that we have touched on the most common amplifier controls, let’s look at some different settings and arrangements that you can use to start with your style.
+Now that we have touched on common amplifier controls, let’s look at some settings.
+These are good settings to start with, but it does depend on your music style.

-These guitar amplifier settings are just places to start, we encourage you to spend time adjusting and fine-tuning yours.
+These guitar amplifier settings are just suggestions to start.
+We encourage you to spend time adjusting and fine-tuning yours.

-For a clean tone that consists of using the lowest gain channel on your amp, you want to start with the following settings:
+A clean tone consists of using the lowest gain channel on your amp.
+You may want to start with the following settings:

 - Mid: 6